-If you are a cannabis rookie, you may find the weed high overwhelming for the first time.
-Like any mind-altering stuff, enjoying weed comes over time.
-Once you hook on the experience, the only thing left to do is to let it flow.
+If you are a cannabis rookie, you may find the marijuana high a little overwhelming at first.
+Like any mind-altering stuff, enjoying weed comes with time.
+Once you can get into the experience, the only thing left to do is to let it flow.

-When it comes to smoking weed, the high doesn’t last very long.
-On the contrary, edibles will provide you with a longer and more intense high, so it’s essential to finally figure out how long the effects of weed last.
+When it comes to smoking some weed, the high doesn’t last too long.
+On the contrary, edibles will provide you with a longer and more intense high, so it’s essential to finally figure out how long the effects of cannabis products last.

 How Long Does The Weed High Last?

 Source: 7 Deadly Mag

 For those who are about to approach cannabis for the first time, the weed high may be a bit intense.
 Luckily, if you’ve smoked, dabbed, or vaporized marijuana, the effects won’t last very long.

 When you inhale cannabis, you activate the primary psychoactive constituent of the cannabis plants – tetrahydrocannabinol.
 Actually, it’s a matter of minutes before this THC saturates your brain.